enaibei/Marketing-Data-Analytics/README.md

 ## Marketing Data Analytics
-This an Exploratory Data Analysis project on recent marketing campaigns to assess the impact of the campaigns and propose data driven solutions to maximize on the influence the campaigns have on actual purchases.
+This an Exploratory Data Analysis project on recent marketing campaigns to assess and propose data driven solutions to maximize on the influence the campaigns have on actual purchases.
 ### Language Used - Python
 #### Libraries
 -  Pandas